helpermethod/graalvm-native-image-toolchain/README.md

 # GraalVM Native Image Toolchain

-A GitHub Action to set up a complete toolchain for building GraalVM Native Image applications, including
+A GitHub Action for setting up a GraalVM Native Image toolchain, consisting of

 * GraalVM
 * Native Image